R-tree/MuJo/README.md

 # MuJo: Multimodal Joint Feature Space Learning for Human Activity Recognition

-This repository contains the data for the paper "MuJo: Multimodal Joint Feature Space Learning for Human Activity Recognition" (https://arxiv.org/pdf/2406.03857).
+This repository contains the data for the paper "MuJo: Multimodal Joint Feature Space Learning for Human Activity Recognition".

 ## Repository Structure